russellmccloy/russellmccloy.github.io/_posts/2020-08-26-terraform-13-little-samples.markdown

 }
 ```

-Also, for completeness my `provider.tf` file looks like this as I am working with azure:
+Also, for completeness my `provider.tf` file looks like this as I am working with Azure:

 ```hcl
 provider "azurerm" {